-8.2.1 Remote user accounts in NSP
+8.2.1 Remote users in NSP

 Remote users have a local account instance created in the NSP database.
-The remote user accounts appear in Users and Security, Users list, flagged as remote users.
+Remote users appear in Users and System Security, Users list, flagged with the remote authentication source.
 Remote users continue to use their login credentials, as defined on the remote server.
 System administrators can edit certain fields of a remote user local account instance, including first and last name, description and email address; see 8.8 "How do I modify a user account?" (p.
-149).
+153).
 Remote users are subject to the same global user session limits as locally defined NSP users.